 Office Hours: Available after class or by appointment.
-Please add course number to the subject line of your email.

 Email: Students are required to use a University of Calgary (@ucalgary.ca) email address for all correspondence.

 COURSE DESCRIPTION:

 The intent of the Specialization I Seminar is to introduce students to the concepts, theory, and design planning related to teaching within the specialization of Science.
 Theory as connected to an understanding of practical classroom experiences will particularly inform the course curriculum and will be explored through course readings, analysis of teaching/learning artifacts, and through the design of discipline-based learning and assessment plans.
 Topics in teaching and learning will include teaching inclusively and addressing the needs of diverse learners, effective integration of technology, and discipline-based inquiry.
 Assignments will present the opportunity for students to develop an understanding of short-term instructional designs and to begin to examine curriculum shifts in the province.